roxanageambasu/roxanageambasu.github.io/index.md

 ### Short Bio

-I joined Columbia in Fall 2011 after finishing her Ph.D. at the University of Washington.
-For my work in cloud and mobile data privacy, I received an Microsoft Research Faculty Fellowship, a 2014 ``Brilliant 10'' Popular Science nomination, an NSF CAREER award, an Honorable Mention for the 2013 inaugural Dennis M. Ritchie Doctoral Dissertation Award, an Early Career Award in Cybersecurity from the University of Washington Center for Academic Excellence, a William Chan Dissertation Award, two best paper awards at top systems conferences, and the first Google Ph.D.
+I joined Columbia in Fall 2011 after finishing my Ph.D. in Computer Science (CS) at the University of Washington.
+I did my undergraduate in my home country, Romania, at the Polytechnic University of Bucharest, also majoring in CS.
+For my research in cloud and mobile data privacy, I received a Microsoft Research Faculty Fellowship, a `Brilliant 10'' Popular Science nomination, an NSF CAREER award,  an Early Career Award in Cybersecurity from the University of Washington Center for Academic Excellence, an Honorable Mention for the 2013 inaugural Dennis M. Ritchie Doctoral Dissertation Award, a William Chan Dissertation Award, two best paper awards at top systems conferences, and the first Google Ph.D.
 Fellowship in Cloud Computing.
-I did my undergraduate studies in my home country, Romania, at the Polytechnic University of Bucharest.

 I am now part of the [Columbia Software Systems Lab](http://systems.cs.columbia.edu/), an energetic group of professors and students working on highly relevant challenges in today's cutting-edge technologies, such as mobile devices, cloud computing, and distributed systems.